meliajm/bento/notes.md

 accepts_nested_attributes_for :categories

-[] only admin can make new menu items
 [x] partials

 how is bento associating menu items and what is the deal with order where it is not?!!!!